 First, make a proper plan and observe thoroughly if your share is making progress in the market or not.
 You can sell funds through the secondary market or can keep them until maturity time.
 It depends on you and the prevailing market up-downs.
 However, in many cases, the chances of getting higher profit are when you held funds till the maturity period.
-Planning and further action depending on the type of mutual investments that you have invested or your portfolio.
+Planning and further action depend on the type of mutual investments that you have invested in or your portfolio.

 I hope this article was fruitful for you!

 - 7 Mistakes To Avoid While Applying For IPO

 - CASBA Charge of Nepali Banks

 - Everything You Need to Know About Collateral